thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 `Cannot resolve all parameters for AppComponent(undefined).
 Make sure they all have valid type or annotations`.

 Ok, this gives us a little hint.
 It seems `NameService` is undefined in the constructor of `AppComponent`.
 This makes sense if you look at the flow of the code because we already used `NameService` in the constructor of `AppComponent` before we actually declared it.
 But on the other hand, using regular ES5 constructor functions that would be totally valid because function declarations get hoisted to the top by the JavaScript interpreter behind the scenes.
-And then, aren't ES6 classes just sugar on top of regular ES5 functions after all?
+And then, aren't ES2015 classes just sugar on top of regular ES5 functions after all?

 Let's see what happens when we move `NameService` to the top so that it's declared before it's first usage.

 {% highlight ts %}
 {% raw %}
-import {Component, bootstrap} from 'angular2/angular2';
+import {Component} from 'angular2/angular2';
+import {bootstrap} from 'angular2/platform/browser';

 class NameService {
   getName () {